Your expert guide to planning an awesome 2 week Yucatán itinerary

 It is also conveniently located to hop across the state border to enjoy a little of what Quintana Roo has to offer.

-Day 7 – The road to Valladolid
+Day 7 – On the road to Valladolid

 ✅ Leave early from Rio Lagartos to allow time to stop at the gorgeous ancient Mayan ruins of Ek Balam.
 While this archaeological site is smaller than the more famous Chichén Itzá, it is an extraordinary place where you will see well-preserved stucco facades depicting fierce warriors and elaborate masks.
 You can climb the steep 106 steps of the high main Acropolis, the pyramid called El Torre, for panoramic views of Yucatán.